You are here

-Digital Media is open to Juniors and Seniors, during both the A.M. and P.M.
+Digital Media is open to Sophomores, Juniors, and Seniors, during both the A.M. and the P.M.

-The Digital Media Technology Program combines classroom experience with real-world projects; this interdisciplinary program is designed for students seeking employment in information technology careers, including, but not limited to: web design, digital media and motion graphics creation, photo manipulation, programming for the web, and installation and repair of microcomputer systems.
-Some of the software program used to gain this experience include: Adobe Photoshop, DreamWeaver, Adobe Illustrator, Adobe Flash, Adobe Premiere, and Adobe After Effects.
+The Digital Media Technology Program combines classroom experience with real-world projects; this interdisciplinary program is designed for students seeking employment in information technology careers, including, but not limited to: graphic design, photography, web design, digital media and motion creation, photo manipulation, and drone aviation.
+Some of the software programs used to gain this experience include: Adobe Photoshop, Adobe Dreamweaver, Adobe Illustrator, and Adobe Premiere.

 Students enrolled in a Career Education Program are expected to conduct themselves in a professional manner.
 Students must be able to follow instructions and work as a member of a team to achieve the course objectives.
 Students are expected to be accurate, have a positive attitude and maintain good attendance throughout the school year.